 HPMicro Semiconductor Announces The Release Of The HPM6000 Series Of Microcontrollers With AndesCore™ Dual D45 Cores

-"HPMicro's HPM6000 series have high-speed computing power and real-time control functions.
-They will provide a more flexible and efficient choice for the high-end MCU market."
-Dr. Charlie Su, President and CTO of Andes Technology said, "With D45 and AndeSight™ IDE tools, customers can design software with higher performance and streamlined program codes.
-HPMicro leads the industry by launching high-performance RISC-V embedded MCU security solutions.
-It shows the ultra-high efficiency and excellent R&D capabilities from the HPMicro team."
+"HPMicro's HPM6000 series are equipped with high-speed computing power and real-time control functions.
+They offer a more flexible and performance-efficient choice for the high-end MCU market."
+Dr. Charlie Su, President and CTO of Andes Technology said, "With the D45 processor and the associated AndeSight™ IDE tools, customers can design software with better performance and streamlined program codes.
+HPMicro leads the industry by launching outstanding RISC-V embedded MCU security solutions.
+It shows the excellent R&D capabilities and efficient product development from the HPMicro team."

 "AndesCore™ D45 is the only RISC-V processor IP that can meet the requirements of HPMicro ultra-speed real-time computing.
-In some cases，the performance is even higher than the competitors by 50%!
-And Andes team in-time support service during product implementation stage helps us complete the tape out of the HPM6000 series successfully and quickly.
-It's perfect and efficient cooperation by our two teams."
-Jintao Zeng, CEO of HPMicro Semiconductor, said: "HPMicro provides developers with a complete ecosystem, including a free integrated development environment HPM Studio based on the VS CODE framework, and SoC resource allocation tools for PC-end graphics interfaces.
-HPMicro will also launched a BSD-licensed SDK, which includes low-level drivers, middleware and RTOS.
-All official software products will be open-sourced and equipped with cost-effective evaluation reports.
-HPMicro will cooperate with RISC-V community partners and contribute to building a better RISC-V software ecosystem."
+In certain use cases, D45 outperforms its competitors by 50%!
+In the meantime, Andes technical team's excellent support is a big reason for us to tape out the HPM6000 series within 8 month of development and achieved one-silicon production.
+It was a very successful collaboration by our two teams," said Jintao Zeng, CEO of HPMicro Semiconductor.
+"HPMicro provides developers with comprehensive developing tools, including HPM Studio, a free IDE based on the VS CODE framework, and a configuration tools with graphics interfaces.
+HPMicro will also release a BSD-licensed SDK, which includes low-level drivers, middleware and RTOS.
+All official software will be open-sourced.
+Our next step is to cooperate with more RISC-V community partners to build a better RISC-V ecosystem."

-About HPMicro SemiconductorHPMicro Semiconductor Co., Ltd. is founded in Shanghai, started in the summer of 2020.
-It has wholly-owned subsidiaries in Tianjin and Wuhan.HPMicro's mission is to build a high performance general purpose MCU portfolio that meets the modern day's demand for increasing computing power.
-HPMicroers are group of people who are very passionate about building world class MCUs, the MCUs that challenge the boundary and break the record, as well as are easy to use and have a good performance/price balances.
-HPMicro's target market is industrial application, segments like industrial automation, building control, robotic, motor control, digital power, smart appliance and smart home.
+About HPMicro SemiconductorHPMicro Semiconductor Co., Ltd. was located in Shanghai with wholly-owned subsidiaries in Tianjin and Wuhan.HPMicro's mission is to build a high-performance general-purpose MCU portfolio that meets the modern-day demand for increased computing power.
+HPMicroers are a group of people who are very passionate about building world-class MCUs that challenge boundaries, break records, are easy to use, and have a good performance/price balance.
+HPMicro's target market is industrial applications, including industrial automation, building control, robotic, motor control, digital power, smart appliance, and smart home.

-About Andes TechnologySixteen years in business and a Founding Premier member of RISC-V International, Andes is a leading supplier of high-performance/low-power 32/64-bit embedded processor IP solutions, and a main force to take RISC-V mainstream.
+About Andes TechnologySixteen years in business and a Founding Premier member of RISC-V International, Andes is a leading supplier of high-performance/low-power 32/64-bit embedded processor IP solutions, and the driving force in taking RISC-V mainstream.
 Andes' fifth-generation AndeStar™ architecture adopted the RISC-V as the base.
 Its V5 RISC-V CPU families range from tiny 32-bit cores to advanced 64-bit cores with DSP, FPU, Vector, Linux, superscalar, and/or multicore capabilities.
 The annual volume of Andes-Embedded SoCs has exceeded 2 billion since 2020 and continues to rise.
-To the end of Q3 2021, the cumulative volume of Andes-Embedded™ SoCs has reached 9 billion.
+At the end of Q3 2021, the cumulative volume of Andes-Embedded™ SoCs has reached 9 billion.
 For more information, please visit https://www.andestech.com .
 Follow Andes on LinkedIn , Twitter , Facebook , and YouTube !

 Hsiao-Ling LinMarcom ManagerEmail: hllin@andestech.com